- 1 Overview

 The draughir Emperor became increasingly unstable, perceiving patterns in events that appeared paranoid to others.
 His unpopular policies divided the Senate and the Synod, and there were rumbles of civil war.
 He began to demand extreme amounts of record keeping and it became clear that he was not in his right mind.

 Things came to a head in 209 when Emperor Nicovar sent his troops to burn down the Empire's libraries.
 There was a revolt, which culminated in the destruction of the central repository of records in Highguard and several key spires in Urizen.
 The mad emperor was executed by the captain of his own guard, the Navarr Thorn Isaella.
-Despite appeals for clemency from the Synod, Isaella took full responsibility, and was convicted as a traitor, while simultaneously being lauded as an exemplar of courage and duty and a hero of the Empire.
+Despite appeals for clemency from the Synod, Isaella took full responsibility.
+She was convicted as a traitor, but at the same time was both lauded as an exemplar of courage and duty, and a hero of the Empire.